Free Columbine CDROM

 East entry down the hall from the west entry.
 You can see chunks of the walls missing here clearly, looking more like axe-whacks than the result of the bullets that actually did the damage.

-Outside of the east entry.
+Outside of the west entry.
 This is the entrance just above the grassy knoll where Rachel Scott died.
 Danny Rohrbough died at the foot of the stairs that this sidewalk turns into further down the hill.

 Students and faculty escape from Columbine's teacher's lounge